-In all courses, a grade of A, B, C, or F will be assigned based upon the individual instructor's assessment and evaluation of the candidate's work.
-Some courses (e.g., Internship) are graded in terms of pass (P) or fail (F).
+In all course, a letter grade will be assigned based on the individual instructor's assessment and evaluation of the candidate's work.
+Some courses (e.g., Directed Study, internship) are graded in terms of Pass (P) or Fail (F).

 Before the first class session, dropped courses will be deleted from the student's record.
-A grade of "W" is assigned when a candidate withdraws from a course after the "last day of drop courses," indicated in the Academic Calendar and before the 11th scheduled class.
+A grade of W is assigned when a candidate withdraws from a course after the "last day of drop courses," indicated in the Academic Calendar and before the 11th scheduled class.
+A grade of W will appear on the official transcript.
 Candidates failing to officially withdraw before the 11th scheduled class will be subject to grading as described in the course syllabus.